NGWPC/nextgen-support-scripts/nwm.v4.0.0/ecflow-server/README.md

 cd nwm.v4.0.0/ecflow-server

 # Build the server image and run its `ctest` unit tests.
 # Note that the tests take significant time.
-Edit the bottom of the Dockerfile to omit running those.
+Edit the bottom of `ecflow-server-docker-build.sh` to omit running those.
 ./ecflow-server-docker-build.sh

 # (Optional) install ecFlow client on the host, and test the connection.